Skip to content

 appUrl: string, // required — Qelos backend base URL

-apiToken?: string, // service-to-service token (skips refresh)
+apiToken?: string, // service-to-service token (skips cookie forwarding)

 requireAuth?: boolean, // 401 on anonymous (default false)